Student Privacy Notice

 Who has access to data?

-Your information may be shared internally, including with any Bishop Burton College staff who need the data to provide services to students.
+Your information may be shared internally, including with any Riseholme College staff who need the data to provide services to students.
 This will include special categories of data where appropriate.

-Where Bishop Burton College engages non-statutory third parties to process personal data on its behalf, we require them to do so on the basis of written instructions, are under a duty of confidentiality and are obliged to implement appropriate technical and organisational measures to ensure the security of data.
+Where Riseholme College, a part of Bishop Burton College, engages non-statutory third parties to process personal data on its behalf, we require them to do so on the basis of written instructions, are under a duty of confidentiality and are obliged to implement appropriate technical and organisational measures to ensure the security of data.

 The organisation shares your data with third parties where there is a legal obligation, including the Education and Skills Funding Agency (ESFA), OfS, Learner Records Service (LRS) and local authorities.